stijlbreuk-dev/vue-scroll-table/README.md

 </p>

 <p align="center">
-A Vue table component with fully customizable cells (using HTML), horizontal scrolling and a sticky first column.
+A Vue table component with fully customizable cells (using HTML), a sticky first column, horizontal scrolling and pagination.
 </p>

 # Demo